 Erin O' Connor speaks about Alexander McQueen at SHOWstudio

-It has been four years since Alexander McQueen has passed on yet his legacy is brimming with life in the current fashion world.
-This interesting dialogue conversation (watch film at bottom of article) between Nick Knight of SHOWstudio and English supermodel Erin O’Connor explores Erin’s thoughts and experience through her perspective as a model in the late-Alexander McQueen’s highly-theatrical Spring/Summer 2001 show.
+It’s been four years since Alexander McQueen left us, yet his influence continues to pulse through the veins of the fashion world.
+In a captivating dialogue between Nick Knight of SHOWstudio and English supermodel Erin O’Connor, Erin shares her unique insights and experiences from her time as a model in McQueen’s extraordinary Spring/Summer 2001 show.

 Up till his death in 2010, he made waves with every single fashion show of his.
 Created with utmost strategic planning and intrinsic attention to the tiniest detail, from lighting down to the choice of models and ambience to emulate, McQueen’s fashion shows were always abound with fresh stories and overhanging concepts to tell in the most theatrical manner.
 They were also deemed as the sort that would whisk his audience on a trip to a fantasyland, peppered with the communication of deep, profound messages as well as connotations.